AmanKiya/alx-higher_level_programming/0x00-python-hello_world/README.md

-this is the first project's readme file
+this is a readme at the project directory.